 Best Italian Restaurants in Beverly Hills

 In Beverly Hills, you’ll find cuisines from around the globe, with Italian being our specialty.
-Whether you’re searching for more traditional dishes or classics with a modern twist, a bustling family-style restaurant or something a bit more romantic, we promise you’ll find any of these ten eateries a truly wonderful experience.
+Whether you’re searching for more traditional dishes or classics with a modern twist, a bustling family-style restaurant or something a bit more romantic, we promise you’ll find any of these eateries a truly wonderful experience.

 A family run restaurant since 1989, Da Pasquale Trattoria is a classic Italian restaurant that stays true to the recipes from the southern Italian region.
-Enjoy dishes such as handmade Gnocchi alla Sorrentina with smoked mozzarella and basil in a tomato sauce, Zuppa di Pesce, a seafood soup with clams, mussels, shrimp, calamari and fish cooked in a fish broth with tomatoes and hot peppers, or go for a more hands-on approach and order the Margherita pizza topped with fresh buffalo mozzarella from Italy.
+Enjoy dishes such as handmade gnocchi alla sorrentina with smoked mozzarella and basil in a tomato sauce, zuppa di pesce, a seafood soup with clams, mussels, shrimp, calamari and fish cooked in a fish broth with tomatoes and hot peppers, or go for a more hands-on approach and order the margherita pizza topped with fresh buffalo mozzarella imported from Italy.MAKE RESERVATION

 For a full list of restaurants in Beverly Hills, click here.